Baraaalsaleh/MEC319/README.md

-# MEC319
+# TAU - MEC319: Mechatronic Project
-Gruppe 6 - Pick &amp; Place UR3 Mit ROS
+Gruppe 6 - Pick &amp; Place with UR3 in ROS

 To be able to use this package you can clone using the following commands: